Try It Yourself

 This introduction is divided into two parts:

-- In the Demo Examples section you'll find all the information to guide you through the predefined examples that are already in your Dovetail demo environment.
+- In the Demo Examples section you'll find all the information to guide you through the predefined examples that are already in your demo environment.
 You'll learn about the interface, components, and basic integration patterns.

 - In the Build Your First Flow section you'll be guided through the process of building your first integration, or as we call it, flow.